Feroze Gujral: Patronage and philanthropy

-Feroze Gujral is regarded as one of India’s leading art patrons.
+Feroze Gujral is regarded as one of India's leading art patrons.
 She is currently on the Trustee Board of Kochi Muziris Biennale of which she is a Founding Patron.
 She was previously on the international board of the Guggenheim Museum in New York, the Serpentine Gallery in London, and the advisory board of IGNCA, New Delhi.

 Feroze has also been a funding patron for several years of artist grants, awards and prizes including the Gujral Foundation Excellence Award at CEPT University, annual prizes at National Institute of Fashion Technology (NIFT).
 They also sponsor an art and a soccer prize at Gordonstoun School, UK.

 Apart from the arts, the Gujral's have had a long-standing history of patronage and a number of initiatives have been started by the family post-partition including a school, orphanage, home for destitute women and the Pushpa Gujral Science City, all in Jalandhar, Punjab.
 They are also founder supporters of the forum for street children in Hyderabad, which includes a home for destitute boys that was started in 1989 by Feroze's mother.
 They also support various other NGOs like Nanhi Chaun (girl child), Save the Children and White Ribbon (safe childbirth).
 Feroze has for many years also been part of the young parliamentarian's initiative for malnutrition.

 Business

-Feroze Gujral apart from being a very successful, well recognized model and media personality is also a successful businesswoman.
+Feroze Gujral, aside from being a model and media personality, is also a businesswoman.
 Gujral ran a design studio called Fizzaro dealing in fine bone china products and customized table accessories, exporting to multiple countries.
 She was a founding partner of Broadcast India, the first live broadband streaming platform in India.
 She was previously the Director of Design Plus, an architecture and design company, founded by her architect and real estate developer husband Mohit Gujral, and is the Founder Director of the international art design consultancy FMG advisors.